petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

   - Software engineering
 ---

-The initial vision for computational reproducibility dates back to the early 90s with Claerbout and Karrenbach, in which they shared their dream that researchers would be able to reproduce their results a year or more later with a single button.
+One of the initial visions for computational reproducibility dates back to the early 90s with Claerbout and Karrenbach, in which they shared their dream that researchers would be able to reproduce their results a year or more later with a single button.

-These days, the open science movement has made code and data sharing more prevalent, but often what is shared---called a "repro pack"--is a far cry from single button reproducible.
+These days, the open science movement has made code and data sharing more prevalent, but often what is shared---called a "repro pack"---is a far cry from single button reproducible.
-In fact, in many cases it's not reproducible at all, hence why it's referred to as a crisis.
+In fact, in most cases it's not reproducible at all, hence why it's referred to as a crisis.
 As a side note,
 I am not talking about replicability here,